 Program Description

-The Clinical Translational Sciences (CTS) Graduate Program at the University of Arizona (UA) is designed to provide a strong foundation in clinical translational research, either for postgraduate students already granted a terminal degree in a health science-related field (e.g., MD, DPharm, DrPH, DNP, etc.), or for post-baccalaureate students.
+The Clinical Translational Sciences (CTS) Graduate Program at the University of Arizona is designed to provide a strong foundation in clinical translational research, either for postgraduate students already granted a terminal degree in a health science-related field (e.g., MD, DPharm, DrPH, DNP, MBBS, etc.), or for post-baccalaureate students.

 The program is intended to provide the foundation for a research career in the Clinical Translational Sciences.
 To achieve this aim, the student acquires: